Hi there, glad you’re here. This is my first post, originally published on 1/1/2013. If you’re new to this blog, this is a great place to start.

 We had kids; two beautiful girls.
 I planned to raise them as best I could and send them on their way.

 I planned to retire in my 60s and and retreat to some warm weather state.
-My life was ordinary and very similar to most everyone else.
+My life was ordinary.

 Right around 2010, I started reading the Get Rich Slowly blog.
 The author, JD Roth, discussed how he attained early retirement by abandoning the ridiculous, debt intensive, consumerist lifestyle that most people seem to embrace.
 My journey had begun.